maneerat-wong/maneerat_repo/README.md

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/3747893" data-url="https://flo.uri.sh/visualisation/3747893/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Volume of U.S. exports of trade goods to Thailand from 1985 to 2019 (Assignment 4)
+I chose this visualization because I'm interested in the relationship between United States commerce and my country.
+Thailand is a small country but we value the products from United States as a high-end product.

 The original visualization : https://www.statista.com/statistics/186559/volume-of-us-exports-of-trade-goods-to-thailand-since-1985/
 ![image](original_viz.png)